DereWah/Skript-AnvilGUI/README.md

 open (anvilgui|anvil gui) %anvil% to %players%
 ```

 Open an Anvil GUI to a player.
+Note that once the AnvilGUI is opened to a player, you can't change it "live" while it's being shown.
+Therefore you first must set the slots of the GUI, and then open it to the player.

 <details>
 	<summary>Open Anvil GUI</summary>